Covid-19 update at Owlpen Manor Estate

-We are pleased to say that our holiday cottage accommodation is open, in line with the most recent government announcements.
-Following the increased level of restrictions introduced on 23rd September, and previous amendments, we cannot allow more than six people to stay in any one cottage, until further notice.
-We continue to take the utmost care and attention as the Covid-19 situation continues, and to reflect the uncertain times we live in, we have amended our methods and practices to add extra security and safety to anyone who is considering a booking with us.
+We shall continue to take the utmost care and attention as the Covid-19 situation continues, and to reflect the uncertain times we live in, we have amended our methods and practices to add extra security and safety to anyone who is considering a booking with us.
 For more information, please see below.

 It is important that we are able to provide a safe environment for you to enjoy your stay.
 Likewise, we have to ensure the safety of our team.
 Owlpen Manor is a member of the Professional Association of Self-Caterers (PASC), The Cotswolds Destination Management Organisation and Historic Houses.
 In consultation with these and other associations, we have worked hard to develop a rigorous cleaning protocol for our holiday cottages.

 If you are not able to travel then please contact us directly.
 We are not able to offer compensation in the event that you longer We try to re-book all stays to alternative dates if at all possible!

 The safety of both our guests and staff remains the most important priority.
 We have conducted full risk assessments of our properties, which are available on request.
 We will continue to review our risk assessments to take into account any changes in guidelines or legislation.

 We are following the guidance issued by central government and the Health and Safety Executive, in order to plan our processes with extreme care: these processes relate in particular to cleaning, maintenance and interaction with guests during your stay at Owlpen.

 Information for guests